STACKIT

 1.3 Scope

-This general service description (“Service description”) forms an essential element of the contract regarding the purchase of STACKIT Cloud Services between SIT and the customer in addition to the separately regulated conditions of use and the service certificate(s) selected by the customer.
+This general service description (“service description”) forms an essential element of the contract regarding the subscription of STACKIT Cloud Services in addition to the separately regulated terms of use and the service certificate(s) selected by the customer.

-In the case of inconsistencies between the conditions of use, the service description and the valid service certificate, the service certificate takes priority over the service description and the conditions of use; the service description takes priority over the conditions of use.
+In the case of inconsistencies between the terms of use, the service description and the valid service certificate, the service certificate takes priority over the service description and the terms of use; the service description takes priority over the terms of use.

 1.4 Change to the service description